thremulation-station/docs/docs/about/overview.md

 <img src="/images/ts-workflow2.png">
 </p>

-1. Access the `ts.elastomic` control box interfaces
+1. Access the `ts.elastic` control box interfaces
 1. Choose your target host (currently windows10 or centos)
 2. Launch either a prebuilt threat tactic / technique or your own custom
-3. Victim machines report back to `ts.elastomic` where artificacts can be observed
+3. Victim machines report back to `ts.elastic` where artificacts can be observed

 <br>